FastyBird/fb-bus-connector/README.md

 ### Marketplace installation

-You could install it your [FastyBird IoT](https://www.fastybird.com) application under marketplace section
+You could install this connector in your [FastyBird IoT](https://www.fastybird.com) application under marketplace section

 ## Documentation